 - Used for: To produce foam and lather in a product

-- Seen on label: sodium laureth sulfate (SLES)
+- Seen on label: sodium lauryl sulfate (SLS) and laureth sulfate (SLES)

-- Health Concerns: SLES is an ethoxylated ingredient known to produce 1,4 Dioxane, which is classified as a human carcinogen
+- Health Concerns: Both SLS and SLES can cause skin irritation or allergies.
+SLES is an ethoxylated ingredient known to produce 1,4 Dioxane, which is classified as a human carcinogen.

 - Found in: Shampoos, shower gels, facial cleansers